ashermancinelli/ashermancinelli.github.io/_posts/2021-3-6-Spack-Development-3.md

 To use an example from my experience with the [ExaSGD project](https://www.exascaleproject.org/research-project/exasgd/), one of my teams was developing a library that builds on the optimization solver [HiOp](https://github.com/LLNL/hiop), which leverages CUDA, MAGMA, and many BLAS/LAPACK routines.
 After developing some functionality tests to ensure our library was performing as expected, we noticed that on some platforms with certain CUDA devices and CUDA versions, our library was failing to converge within our expected tolerance.
 For weeks we stepped through debuggers and discussed possibile issues with our codebase and the various libraries we depend on to no avail.
-After losing hope, I decided it might be worthwhile to rebuild some dependencies installed by our system administrators from source, just to be sure the issue wasn't in our codebase.

 We eventually enlisted the help of collaborators from another laboratory to build and test our codebase under similar conditions on their platforms to ensure they were able to reproduce the bug.
 In order to ensure our collaborators were able to accurately reproduce the environments in which we found the bug, we created and distributed spack environments specific to that development snapshot.

-Continuing with our `FloodSimulation` example, let us imagine we found a bug when running with a particular version of CUDA v11.0.104 through 11.1 and HiOp v0.3.0 on our imaginary Jupiter cluster, and would like other teammembers to reproduce the bug on differrent platforms but using the same stack.
+Continuing with our `FloodSimulation` example, let us imagine we found a bug when running with CUDA versions v11.0.104 through 11.1 and HiOp v0.3.0 on our imaginary cluster Jupiter, and would like other teammembers to reproduce the bug on differrent platforms but using the same stack.
 We might create an environment file like so:

 ```yaml